Claire-Fisher/rock-paper-scissors-ms2/README.md

 An advertising banner could be added to promote other content from the same publisher.
 Or adverts supplied by third party companies to monetise the project.

 # Testing
-- Please see full documentation for testing and bug reports in TESTING.md
+- Please see full documentation for testing and bug reports [here](TESTING.md)

 # Deployment
 [Click here to deploy this project live](https://claire-fisher.github.io/rock-paper-scissors-ms2/)